noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

 "This might feel a little funny"

 The Doctor warned.
 As The Doctor squeezed the cotton, drops of the solution filled his eyes.
-A new sensation came accros the boys entire face.
+A new sensation came across the boys entire face.
 It felt as if a breeze was blowing across his wet body.

 Another box appeared and Jeshua was once again torn from his new world as his attention was ordered to it.